Dragollax/bytematch/README.md

 And there you go, that will later be un-compressed.

 for later:
-commas and all that will later be cut out and won't be processed...
+commas and all that will later be cut out and won't be processed... can then later use huffman to further compress it